Setiawangsa

 The lists of tenants here is changing daily, due possibly to the easier traffic flow (helped by the new Duta–Ulu Klang Expressway (DUKE)), competitive rentals and accessibility between KL, Petaling Jaya and other suburbs.
 Firms such as Texas Instruments, I & P, Right Balance Group, Fidin Universal, Tanjung and RB Helicopters all have their operational bases in Setiawangsa.
-Japanese retailer JUSCO also has one outlet operating here in AU2 since 2008.
+Japanese retailer JUSCO(now, AEON) also has one outlet operating here in AU2 since 2008.

-Setiawangsa's parliamentary constituency is currently led by Nik Nazmi of PKR.
+The parliamentary constituency Setiawangsa has been led since 2018 by Nik Nazmi of PKR.